 Progressive supranuclear palsy (PSP)

-PSP is thought to affect over 4,000 people in the UK.
+PSP is thought to affect over 4,000 people in the UK, or roughly 5 people in every 100,000.
 It is caused by an abnormal build-up of tau protein, one of the proteins that is also involved in Alzheimer’s disease.

 PSP affects eye movement and leads to problems with balance and walking.
 Some people with PSP experience personality changes, have difficulty swallowing and develop problems with speech and vision.
 It commonly overlaps with frontotemporal dementia.